-Academic Collaborative Center Smart and Social Energy Transition
+Academic Collaborative Center Climate & Energy

 The entire world is facing climate change, partly caused by greenhouse gas emissions.
 Global warming is affecting the daily lives of millions of people and will only increase in the future.
 In order to slow down climate change and accelerate the transition to other energy sources, energy and climate goals need to be translated into concrete actions, at an international, European, national, and regional level.
 Tilburg University is working with social partners to realize these actions.